Update on the Citizen Wildlife Monitoring Project

 Led by Conservation Northwest in partnership with the Wilderness Awareness School and other groups and agencies, the CWMP monitors wildlife presence and activity in critical areas for wildlife connectivity and conservation, emphasizing the importance of this research to ensure a stable landscape for local wildlife.

-We’ll be releasing our 2018 annual report very soon, read on for a summary of what we found.
+Read our full 2018 field season report (PDF)!
 Or check out our favorite photos of wildlife documented in 2018!

 Our citizen scientists often trek to remote locations outside of areas where professional research takes place, supplementing and strengthening the work of agencies, biologists and other collaborators on our Advisory Council.
 The visual documentation of these species not only influences research and policy decisions, but also creates a narrative and face for our wildlands.